 I use my paper trimmer all of the time, and I love it.

-The one and only Bind-it-All in Version 2.0 makes punching and binding easier than ever!
+The one and only Bind-it-All in Version 2.0 can make punching and binding more comfortable than ever!

 Why you want it:

 - It’s the highest quality, most versatile dual action machine that punches and binds:

 - Zutter Canvas